 Identification of the Yellow-rumped Warbler Subspecies

 We will start with basic tips for the two common subspecies.
-Be patient, the images may take a moment to load.
-I compressed everything for faster loading time but did not wish to remove too much quality from the photos.
-I focus on males in this post, as they are much easier to ID in the field.
+Be patient, the images may take a moment to load, unless you have some blazing internet.
+Most people should by now, right?
+The focus of this post is on spring males, as they are much easier to ID in the field.
 Females are generally duller and have more buffy/brown/gray than males.
 Fall birds follow the same basic rules, they just are much less flashy.

 Audubon's Yellow-rumped Warbler Identification

-1. Yellow throat, does not extend to auriculars - (MYWA: white throat and extends to under auriculars)
+1. Yellow throat that does not extend to auriculars - (Myrtle Warbler: white throat and extends to under auriculars)

 2. White eye-arcs only - (Myrtle Warbler: a white supraloral spot and white supercilium stripe)

-3. Blue to slatey-blue auriculars and "under-auriculars" - (MYWA: black to slatey-black auriculars with a white or white-ish "under-auricular)
+3. Blue to slatey-blue auriculars and "under-auriculars" - (Myrtle Warbler: black to slatey-black auriculars with a white or white-ish "under-auricular)

-4. Solid to mostly-solid black chest (MYWA: distinct bold streaks)
+4. Solid to mostly-solid black chest (Myrtle Warbler: distinct bold streaks)

 Myrtle Yellow-rumped Warbler Identification

 1. White throat that extends to under auriculars (Audubon's Warbler: yellow throat, does not extend to auriculars)

-2. White eye-arcs with a white supraloral spot and white supercilium stripe (AUWA: white eye-arcs only)
+2. White eye-arcs with a white supraloral spot and white supercilium stripe (Audubon's Warbler: white eye-arcs only)

-3. Black to slatey-black auriculars with a white or white-ish "under-auricular (AUWA: blue to slatey-blue auriculars and "under-auriculars")
+3. Black to slatey-black auriculars with a white or white-ish "under-auricular (Audubon's Warbler: blue to slatey-blue auriculars and "under-auriculars")

-4. Distinct bold streaks (AUWA: solid to mostly-solid black chest)
+4. Distinct bold streaks (Audubon's Warbler: solid to mostly-solid black chest)

 Yellow-rumped Warbler Intergrade Identification